saikrishna321/DockerisedWebdriverTests/README.md

 # Snap-CI-AccountsDemoTest running within Docker Container in Parallel

-This is a sample repo which runs selenium webdriver tests inside docker container.
+This is a sample repo which runs selenium WebDriver tests inside docker container.

+Make sure you have docker installed on your machine.

 ## Run Command